 Ana is invited to play the prestigious New Orleans Jazz Fest where she introduces her new project; a nine-piece power blues and funk machine under the name Ana Popovic & Mo' Better Love.
 With AP & Mo' Better Love, Ana fronts a musical collaboration with Tony Coleman (drummer BB King) and John Williams on bass (Al Green).
 On April 16th follows the worldwide release of 'Can You Stand The Heat', Ana's ninth full-length album.
 The daring release features guest performances of Grammy Award winner Tommy Sims and Grammy Award nominee Lucky Peterson.
-'The Heat' is in the Billboard Blues Charts for 10 weeks.
-Top ranking #3.
-It’s USA-Today’s Pick-Of-The-Week and featured on National Public Radio.
+'The Heat' is in the top 3 of Billboard Blues Chart for 10 weeks.
+It’s USA Today’s Pick-Of-The-Week and featured on National Public Radio.
 Ana plays over 130 shows in the US, Canada, every country of Europe and even Japan.
-Ana jams with Buddy Guy and Warren Haynes.
 She's on the cover of Vintage Guitar magazine, GuitarPlayer's Gear Guide and American Blues Scene.
 In September Ana signs with Monterey International.
 One of the world’s leading booking agencies.

 Ana performs at the Mahindra Blues Festival in Mumbai India where she jams with Buddy Guy, Taj Mahal, Robert Randolph and John Lee Hooker JR. In April Ana travels to Memphis, TN for a recording session at the Ardent studios .
 On June 1st Ana gives birth to a beautiful, healthy baby-girl Lenna.
 In August, after a five week tour throughout the US, Ana and her family relocate to Memphis, TN where Ana records another 3 weeks with local Memphis musicians creating an album in the vein of Albert King, Albert Collins and WAR, capturing the ‘Old School’ funky, bluesy Memphis Groove.
 The CD is produced by Tony Coleman (drummer BB King) and co-produced by Ana and Grammy Award winner Tommy Sims.